 Analysis: Section A of this staff report included a detailed analysis of the availability of facilities and services and drew the following conclusions: The application conditionally complies with and conforms to F.S.
-Section 163.3177(6)(a)8 if the traffic concerns are addressed.
+Section 163.3177(6)(a)8 if the traffic concerns are ultimately addressed, subject to the adoption of concurrent Comprehensive Plan Amendment 25-L01 as noted.